slashml/magemaker_docs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About Magemaker
 Magemaker is a Python tool that simplifies the process of deploying an open source AI model to your own cloud.

+Deploy from an interactive menu in the terminal or from a simple YAML file.

-Instead of spending hours digging through documentation to figure out how to get AWS working, Magemaker lets you deploy open source AI models directly from the command line.
+Instead of spending hours digging through documentation to figure out how to get AWS working, Magemaker lets you deploy Hugging Face models directly to AWS SageMaker, Google Cloud Vertex AI, or Azure Machine Learning, from the command line or a simple YAML file.

-Choose a model from Hugging Face or SageMaker, and Magemaker will spin up a SageMaker instance with a ready-to-query endpoint in minutes.
+Choose a model from Hugging Face, and Magemaker will spin up an instance with a ready-to-query endpoint of the model in minutes.

 <!-- GETTING STARTED -->
 <br>

 ## Getting Started

-Magemaker works with AWS.
-Azure and GCP support are coming soon!
+Magemaker works with the three major cloud providers AWS, Azure and GCP!

 To get a local copy up and running follow these simple steps.

 ### Prerequisites

-* Python
+* Python 3.11+
+* Cloud Configuration
-* An AWS account
+    * An account to your preferred cloud provider, AWS, GCP and Azure.
+        * Each cloud requires slightly different accesses, Magemaker will guide you through getting the necessary credentials to the selected cloud provider
+        * Here's a guide on how to configure AWS and get the credentials [Google Doc](https://docs.google.com/document/d/1NvA6uZmppsYzaOdkcgNTRl7Nb4LbpP9Koc4H_t5xNSg/edit?tab=t.0#heading=h.farbxuv3zrzm)
+    * Quota approval for instances you require for the AI model
-* Quota for AWS SageMaker instances (by default, you get 2 instances of ml.m5.xlarge for free)
+        * By default, you get some free instances, example with AWS you are pre-approved for 2 ml.m5.xlarge instances with 16gb of RAM each

+    * An installation and configuration of your selected cloud CLI tool(s)
+        * Magemaker will prompt you to install the CLI of the selected cloud provider, if not installed already.
+        * Magemaker will prompt you to add the necesssary credentials.

 * Certain Hugging Face models (e.g. Llama2) require an access token ([hf docs](https://huggingface.co/docs/hub/en/models-gated#access-gated-models-as-a-user))

-### Configuration

-**Step 1: Set up AWS and SageMaker**

-To get started, you’ll need an AWS account which you can create at https://aws.amazon.com/.
-Then you’ll need to create access keys for SageMaker.

-We wrote up the steps in [Google Doc](https://docs.google.com/document/d/1NvA6uZmppsYzaOdkcgNTRl7Nb4LbpP9Koc4H_t5xNSg/edit?tab=t.0#heading=h.farbxuv3zrzm) as well.

-### Installing the package
+### Installation

 **Step 1**